PhotonicsTUL/PLaSK/doc/xpl.rst

     :attr right: Specification of the right border. (any material name, ``mirror``, ``periodic``, or ``extend``)
     :attr top: Specification of the top border. (any material name, ``mirror``, ``periodic``, or ``extend``)

-    .. rubric:: Contents:

-    Any object from section :ref:`sec-XPL-Geometry-objects-2D`.
+    :Contents: Any object from section :ref:`sec-XPL-Geometry-objects-2D`.

 .. xml:tag:: cylindrical2d